Coronavirus – getting benefits if you’re self-isolating

 Check if you can get a self-isolation support grant

-You might be able to get a payment of £500 from your local council if you’re employed or self-employed and you can’t work from home.
+You might be able to get a payment of £500 from your local council if you’re employed or self-employed and you’ve lost income because you can’t work from home.

 To get the grant you must have been told to self-isolate by the NHS, including through the Protect Scotland app.
 This must be because: